-I understand what is involved in taking an AP class and am willing to put in the time, effort, and work required.
+I understand what is involved in taking a in AP class and am willing to put in the time, effort, and work requ uired.
+Student signature Date I understand what is involved in having my son/daughter take an AP class and am supportive of this cours e selection.
+Parent signature Date

-Student signature

-Date

-I understand what is involved in having my son/daughter take an AP class and am supportive of this course selection.

-Parent signature

-Date